Collection

 When Debt Psychology Drove the Strategy.

-A $22M distribution business.
-A $3.5M acquisition the numbers supported.
+A $22M distribution business had a $3.5M acquisition the numbers supported, until debt psychology started driving the strategy.

 January 21, 2026